lillialskye/Sprint-Challenge--Python-1/README.md

 2. A block that requires multiple hits before it vanishes, changing color with each hit.

 # Tips
-You will not need to modify the Ball Class.
 Use GameBall for your game.

 The different types of blocks, and the paddle, can be made by creating classes that inherit from KineticBlock and override the functions in Block.